 - How were you able to make your lines so quickly?
-Working together. - Did you feel safe? - Did you trust each other? - How did you feel when you got in the right order?
+(Working together helps.) - Did you feel safe?
+Did you trust each other? - How did you feel when you got in the right order?

-5. CONCLUSION
+5. CONCLUSION (5 minutes)

-Hold up the Freedom mini poster (page 9) and readArticle 3 to the children.
-Have the children read it with you.We all have the right to live, to be free and to feel safe.Explain that the right to be free and safe is one of our human rights.
+Hold up the Freedom mini poster (page 9) and read Article 3 to the children.
+Have the children read it with you.
+We all have the right to life, and to live in freedom and security.

+Explain that the right to be free and safe is one of our human rights.